top of page

 c.
 While in a ‘staging area’ replicas must be placed on safe or holstered.

 d.
 All replicas should be cleared before entering a ‘safe area’ or at the conclusion of an event.
-Clearing procedures are outlined in section 3.

 1.3 REAL WORLD EMERGENCIES